Display Accessibility Tools

 All students should be able to reason and communicate proficiently in mathematics.
 They should have knowledge of and skill in the use of the vocabulary, forms of representation, materials, tools, techniques, and intellectual methods of the discipline of mathematics, including the ability to define and solve problems with reason, insight, inventiveness, and technical proficiency.

-Quote From a Field-Testing Teacher
+Quotes From a Field-Testing Teachers